rmorabia/radhika.dev/src/posts/anti-workaholics-guide.md

 **TL;DR: Figure out what you want, and exactly what gaps you have between where you are now and where you want to be.
 Only focus on those gaps.**

-By the way, [this is my rough learning plan for 2020](https://radhika.dev/planning-2020/).
-It’s pretty ambitious, so I don’t think I’ll be able to do it all in 2020.
-But, I’ve zeroed in on my weaknesses and documented them into very clear skills I need to work on.

 ## How should I study?

 If you’ve zeroed in on what exactly it is you want to study and how it’ll help you, you’re 80% of the way there.
 You probably won’t be wasting a lot of time and your relentless focus will pay off.